Intake

 no-dispatchis always applied and must be explicitly removed by a person or planner. - Uses a raw GitHub API token — all GitHub access goes through

-variables only, resolved at runtime (or via
+environment variables only, resolved at runtime (or via

 op readfor vault refs).